Mark Cantor is featured as an expert on Fox2 discussing Truck collisions

 Regardless of the cause of your accident, we believe that the driver who behaved negligently should be held accountable for their actions.
 A trucking company must be extra careful about which drivers they hire, especially considering the grave consequences of a truck driver’s negligence.
 When trucking companies fail to properly screen their employees, they can be held liable alongside their drivers using the legal theories of negligent hiring.

 Truck collisions cause catastrophic injuries because of their weight.
-Commercial trucks are vital for logistical and delivery work, but because of the risks involved with negligent truck drivers the law requires that trucks have more insurance available.
+Commercial trucks are vital for logistical and delivery work, but because of the risks involved with negligent truck drivers, the law requires that trucks have more insurance available.

-If you or a loved one has been involved in a truck accident in Missouri, you need to hire a truck accident lawyer who can help you get the compensation you deserve.
+If you or a loved one has been involved in a truck accident in Missouri you need to hire a truck accident lawyer who can help you get the compensation you deserve.
 Cantor Injury Law is here to help.
 We are located in Missouri and Southern Illinois, so if you need a truck accident attorney, call Cantor Injury Law today.

-Truck accidents can cause an incredible amount of damages and injuries, and because many of these accidents happen on freeways at high speeds, determining fault can be difficult.
+Truck accidents can cause an incredible amount of damage and injuries, and because many of these accidents happen on freeways at high speeds, determining fault can be difficult.
 Cantor Injury Law has the experience to help you win.
 We’ll do everything in our power to ensure that you can recover from your accident as quickly and smoothly as possible and get your life back.